What's a whole broiler, fryer, or roaster chicken? What's the difference?

 June 8, 2017

-I’ve been buying whole fryers chickens from the farm for quite some time.
-I mean, at $5.50/lb for a pastured chemical-free soy-free chicken, it’s a pretty good deal.
-I’ve always wondered, why are they called whole “fryers” chickens?
+I’ve been buying whole chickens from the farm for quite some time.
+I found out that this kind of chicken can actually have many names.
+I’ve always wondered, why are they called whole “fryer” or "roaster" or "broiler" chicken?
 So, I decided that it’s time to do some research.

 It turns out that the name defines the size of the chicken.
 Here’s a breakdown.